Bacteriological Analytical Manual

 - Fungi, yeast, and mold plate count.
 Transfer 0.1 ml portions of dilution series (H-l, above) to appropriately labeled duplicate plates of either malt extract agar (MEA) or potato dextrose agar (PDA), both containing 40 ppm chlortetracycline.
 Additionally, pipet 0.5 ml of the 10-1 dilution onto each of two plates resulting in a total of 1 ml plated.
 Spread inoculum over surface of medium with sterile glass spreader rod.
 After inoculum is absorbed by medium, invert plates, incubate at 30 ± 2°C, and observe daily for 7 days.
 Average the counts obtained on duplicate plates, multiply by 10 to allow for the volume plated (0.1 ml), multiply by the dilution factor, and report as yeast or mold count/g (ml) sample.
 For fungal enrichments (optional), dilute prepared sample decimally in Sabouraud's dextrose broth and incubate as described above for MLB dilutions.
 If growth occurs, streak on Sabouraud's dextrose agar, MEA, or PDA.
 The latter two agars should both contain 40 ppm chlortetracycline.

 Identification of Microbes

 Molds and yeasts should be purified and yeasts identified as far as possible using kits, e.g., Vitek yeast card and API yeast assimilation strip.
 If necessary, send fungal isolates to Valerie H. Tournas, FDA HFS-711, 5001 Campus Drive College Park, MD 20740, for speciation.
 For bacteria, examine all plates and streak morpho-logically dissimilar colonial types onto MacConkey and MLA media.
 Prepare Gram stain of all morphologically dissimilar colonial types obtained in pure culture.
 With methods given here, isolates may be identified to genus level in general; tests for speciation are listed when necessary.
 Test results should be evaluated using Bergey's Manual (12) or Madden's methods (14).
 All isolates are required to be identified to the species level.
 Commercial identification kits, e.g., API, Roche, Vitek, Hewlett-Packard (see Appendix 1), are strongly recommended to speciate microbes recovered from enumeration plates and enrichment broth.

 - Identification methods

 Gram-positive rods.
-Report aerobic Gram-positive rods as either sporeforming or nonsporeforming.
 To enhance sporulation, inoculate starch agar plate with isolate and incubate 48 h at room temperature.
 Prepare either Gram stain or endospore stain from isolated colony and note position of endospore within vegetative cell (central, terminal, or subterminal), shape of endospore (round or ellipsoidal), and morphology of sporulating cell's sporangium (swollen or not swollen).
 Test all aerobic sporeforming rods for motility by either of two methods:

 - Cultivation method.
 Stab-inoculate tube of motility test or motility-indole-ornithine medium.
 Incubate aerobically 18-24 h at room temperature.
 Growth from line of stab (indicated by turbidity of medium around stab) constitutes a positive test.